Dressed Herring Salad Recipe

 If you do not know how to cook beets for the recipe, follow the link and you will have a detailed recipe with all the tricks for a tasty boiled beetroot.

 • I decided to finish layers of this “shuba” salad with finely grated egg yolk to make this salad more vibrant.
 Leave it in the fridge for at least an hour for mayo to soak through all the layers.
+Before serving, add some leaves of fresh parsley.

 Dressed Herring Salad Recipe

-Course: Salad
+Course Salad

-Keyword: dressed herring salad, Herring with boiled vegetables salad, Russian shuba salad recipe
+Keyword dressed herring salad, Herring with boiled vegetables salad, Russian shuba salad recipe

-Servings: 8 servings
+Servings 8 servings

-Calories: 198kcal
+Calories 198kcal

 Ingredients